edgedb/edgedb/docs/datamodel/access_policies.rst

-Global variables are the a convenient way to provide the context needed to determine what sort of access should be allowed for a given object, as they can be set and reset as needed.
+Global variables are the a convenient way to provide the context needed to determine what sort of access should be allowed for a given object, as they can be set and reset by the application as needed.

-To start, we'll add two *global variables* to our schema.
+To start, we'll add two global variables to our schema.
 We'll use one global ``uuid`` to represent the identity of the user executing the query, and an enum for the other to represent the type of country that the user is currently in.
 The enum represents three types of countries: those where the service has